WasmEdge/WasmEdge/docs/book/en/src/os/android.md

 ## Install Android version of WasmEdge-TensorFlow-Tools

-We will install WasmEdge-TensorFlow-Tools pre-release for Android.
+First, install WasmEdge-TensorFlow-Tools pre-release on your Android device.
 It works with the Android version of TensorFlow-Lite dynamic shared library.

 ### Preparation